1. 705. 304. 6246

 The body’s inability to completely empty the bladder can be classed as either acute or chronic.
 Usually, among others this failure is associated with such conditions, mainly obstructions, as:

 Women who use a diaphragm are more likely to develop a urinary tract infection.
-Also women whose partners use a condom with spermicidal foam tend to have growth of E. coli bacteria in the vagina, which may enter the urethra causing an infection.
+Also those, whose partners use a condom with spermicidal foam tend to have growth of E. coli bacteria in the vagina, which may enter the urethra causing an infection.

 Obstructions in the urinary tract that tend to increase the likelihood of infection can also be due to: